sithvothykiv/FastApiSentimentAnalysisDemo/README.md

+# FastApiSentimentAnalysisDemo

-# Install Python FastApi
+## Install Python FastApi
 ```bash
 pip install fastapi uvicorn
 ```

-# Pretrain Model
+## Pretrain Model
-### Assuming you have a pretrained sentiment analysis model (e.g., using transformers library from Hugging Face):
+Assuming you have a pretrained sentiment analysis model (e.g., using transformers library from Hugging Face):
-## Install the transformers library:
+### Install the transformers library:
 ```bash
 pip install transformers
 ```

-## Run the FastAPI app using Uvicorn:
+### Run the FastAPI app using Uvicorn:
 ```bash
 uvicorn main:app --reload
 ```

-The API will be available at http://127.0.0.1:8000.
+- The API will be available at http://127.0.0.1:8000.

-Access API docs at http://127.0.0.1:8000/docs.
+- Access API docs at http://127.0.0.1:8000/docs.

-## Use the /analyze-sentiment endpoint to test the API by providing a JSON payload like:
+- Use the /analyze-sentiment endpoint to test the API by providing a JSON payload like:

 ```json